mediafinger/ironhack_game_of_rooms/README.markdown

 ## Running the game

-In the terminal just call `ruby main.rb`
+In the terminal just call `ruby dungeon_crawler.rb`